wjwei-handsome/wgatools/README.md

 - use `nom` to parse CIGAR string
 - use `rayon` to accelerate the speed of conversions
+- use `ratatui` to visualize MAF file in terminal
 - ...

 ## Contributing

 Feel free to dive in!
-[Open an issue](https://github.com/wjwei-handsome/GeneMap/issues/new) or submit PRs.
+[Open an issue](https://github.com/wjwei-handsome/wgatools/issues/new) or submit PRs.

 ## License